AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/object_oriented_programming/oop01_no_class-wide_constructs_policy.rst

 Description
 """""""""""""

-In this approach, class-wide constructs are allowed, as well as tagged types and type extension (inheritance), but dynamic dispatching remains disallowed (i.e., as in OOP01).
+In this approach, tagged types are allowed and type extension (inheritance) is allowed, but there are no class-wide constructs.

-This rule ensures there are no class-wide values passed as the parameter to a primitive operation of a tagged type, hence there are no dynamically dispatched calls.
+This restriction ensures there are no class-wide objects or formal parameters, nor access types designating class-wide types.

-Note that this rule should not be applied without due consideration.
+In this approach there are no possible dynamic dispatching calls because such calls can only occur when a class-wide value is passed as the parameter to a primitive operation of a tagged type.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2